 - I pay 100% of the costs until my deductible is met ($1,750) – I met this with my unexpected ER visit in March

-- After my out of pocket is met, I pay nothing but copays (which I don’t really see any)
+- After my out of pocket is met, I pay nothing but copays (on my plan, I do not have any)

 If would have known I was going to need weekly allergy shots & was a high risk pregnancy I may have made the choice for the Buy-Up plan?
 That plan costs $750 a year, with much lower doctors & lab fees, but it has copays, which I would have to pay even after my out of pocket was met.
-No point in worrying about it now.
-But considering I know I have to continue my weekly shots next year & my HSA will be drained, I think I am doing the Buy-Up plan next year.
+So, no, with being high risk it is actually better for me to do this plan because it means delivery is actually “free” for me.

-Also, since we have both managed our HSAs well over the past few years, none of the cost of my healthcare this year is “out of my pocket,” meaning it is all coming from my HSA & Will’s.
+Also, since we have both managed our HSAs well over the past few years, none of the cost of my healthcare this year is “out of my pocket.”
+This means that it is all coming from my & Will’s pre-tax HSAs.
 When I got pregnant I just estimated I was going to spend all my out of pocket maximum anyways & made sure we had enough in there to cover it.
+However, they are now nearly depleted.

 My First Trimester Healthcare Costs